Celayix Home » Crisis Planning – How Automation Helps

 Save time and money:

 It should be obvious that there are huge cost and time savings associated with implementing automation into your business.
 In fact, in an article by Forbes.com, a business that implements automation can save a staggering 4.7 million dollars per year!
 Employees no longer need to spend valuable time on repetitive and time-consuming tasks that an automated process can do instead.
 In WorkMarket’s 2020 In(Sight) Report, employees consider aspects of their jobs that can be done automatically.
-According to the report, 53% of employees state that they can save up to 2 work hours a day through automation.
+According to the report, 53% of employees state that they can save up to 2 work hours daily through automation.

 Improved business processes:

 Automation for crisis planning saves time and reduces the human error associated with the tasks.
-We all know human error can naturally occur but automation removes it completely as it uses Artificial Intelligence.
+We all know human error can naturally occur, but automation removes it completely as it uses Artificial Intelligence.

 Improved customer experience: